camilareimberg/camilareimberg/README.md

 Here are some ideas to get you started:

 - 🤓 I’m Engineer studying Python and SQL.
 Also, I have completed a Bootcamp (July 2023) of Web Full Stack Developer and currently improving my Data Analytics skills with Womakerscode community.
-Main Stacks are: Pythom, SQL, HTML, CSS, JavaScript, React, API’s, POO, Git, GitHub, AWS, Firebase.
+Main Stacks are: Python, SQL, Excel, Power BI, HTML, CSS, JavaScript, API’s, POO, Git, GitHub, AWS.
 -
 - 💁‍♀️ Pronouns: She/ Her/ Hers.
 -